CLI reference¶

 Dependency flags:

 --offline: Pass--offlineto Cargo subprocesses so dependency resolution/fetching fails instead of using the network.--locked: Requireincan.lockto exist and be up to date.
 Also passes--lockedto Cargo.--frozen: Like--locked, plus passes--frozento Cargo (offline + locked).--no-offline,--no-locked,--no-frozen: Disable matching environment defaults for this invocation.--cargo-args <ARG>...: Forward additional arguments to Cargo after policy and feature flags.
-Arguments after--are also treated as Cargo arguments.--cargo-features <FEATURES>: Enable specific Cargo features (comma-separated).--cargo-no-default-features: Disable default Cargo features.--cargo-all-features: Enable all Cargo features.
+Arguments after--are also treated as Cargo arguments.--cargo-features <FEATURES>: Enable specific Cargo features (comma-separated).--cargo-no-default-features: Disable default Cargo features.--cargo-all-features: Enable all Cargo features.--release: Explicitly request the release Cargo profile.
+This is the default forincan build, and the flag exists so first-contact flows can spell out that they are producing an optimized build.--report json: Emit a versioned machine-readable build report.--report-output <PATH>: Write the build report to a file instead of stdout.

 Without --locked or --frozen, incan build creates incan.lock when it is missing.
 If an existing lockfile is stale, the command warns and reuses the embedded Cargo.lock payload without rewriting incan.lock; run incan lock to refresh the committed lockfile intentionally.